daroczig/CEU-R-prod/README.md

         1+2
         plot(mtcars)
-        install.packages('beanplot')
+        install.packages('fortunes')
+        library(fortunes)
+        fortune()
+        fortune(200)
         system('whoami')

-8. Reload webpage (F5)
+8. Reload webpage (F5), realize we continue where we left the browser :)
 9. Demo the terminal:

         $ sudo whoami
         ceu is not in the sudoers file.
 This incident will be reported.

-8. Grant sudo access to the new user:
+8. Grant sudo access to the new user by going back to SSH with `root` access:

         sudo apt install -y mc
         sudo mc